argilla-io/argilla/argilla/docs/reference/argilla-server/configuration.md

 - `ARGILLA_DOCS_ENABLED`: If False, disables openapi docs endpoint at _/api/docs_.

+- `ARGILLA_ENABLE_SHARE_YOUR_PROGRESS`: If True, enables the share your progress feature.
+This feature allows users to share their progress with the community.
+If False, the feature will be disabled.

 - `HF_HUB_DISABLE_TELEMETRY`: If True, disables telemetry for usage metrics.
 Alternatively, you can disable telemetry by setting `HF_HUB_OFFLINE=1`.

 #### Authentication